 ML is a rapidly expanding field that has shown impressive results in a broad spectrum of niches and industries in a brief amount of time.
 What Machine Learning introduced was the ability to collect insight on patterns in large amounts of data that are either inaccessible to humans, or would take copious amounts of time to go through (and arguably with much lower precision).

 Here’s a list of applications that Machine Learning has in marketing and fields adjacent to it:

-The sudden wave of Machine Learning in marketing has fulfilled all the necessary preconditions for Customer Data Platforms (CDP) to emerge, a multimillion-dollar industry, which is to reach the $1 billion mark in 2019.
+The sudden wave of Machine Learning and AI tools in marketing has fulfilled all the necessary preconditions for Customer Data Platforms (CDP) to emerge, a multimillion-dollar industry, which is to reach the $1 billion mark in 2019.
 These platforms compile information from a broad spectrum of marketing tools, in order to create predictive models of customer behavior, which ensures highly precise segmentation and impeccable personalization.

 Marketing specialists are unable to process the massive amounts of data collected by their online tools, due to the fact that earlier-generation approaches are not able to adapt to the continually changing information requirements of the market, which pretty much sets the stage for CDP’s and substantiates their importance in the years to come.

 These platforms allow businesses to predict customer behavior, based on the behavior of prior users and customers.
 This has the capacity to impressively increase sales due to the fact that:

 Based on the knowledge extracted from previous site-customer interactions businesses can now understand what marketing actions are more suitable for long-term value.